SymLink – Best & Alternative solution to Shortcuts

 2) That’s all, symlink is created ( if you see an error, like “insufficient privillege”, at first apply this fix)

 Note: you should symlink each file using that command !
-COPY & PASTE doesn’t create symlinks!
+COPY & PASTE the symlinked file doesn’t create symlinks!